scottellis/overo-oe/README.md

 	bitbake -c clean virtual/kernel; bitbake virtual/kernel; bitbake camera-test-image

+The crux of this branch is the mt9p031.patch that contains the mt9p031 driver as well as some bug fixes to the 2.6.32-psp kernel ISP code.

+The patch can be found here

+	$(OVEROTOP)/org.openembedded.dev/recipes/linux/linux-omap-psp-2.6.32/mt9p031.patch

+This OE branch specifies the linux-omap-psp kernel as the preferred virtual/kernel.
+This is done in

+	$(OVEROTOP)/org.openembedded.dev/conf/machine/overo.conf

+So when you build the camera-test-image, things should build correctly unless you have overridden your kernel in local.conf.

 The camera-test-image has the gstreamer-ti stuff using dsplink included.
 I have been using gstreamer commands like the following for testing: